microsoft/language-server-protocol/protocol.md

 	/**
 	 * The process Id of the parent process that started
 	 * the server.
 Is null if the process has not been started by another process.
-	 * If the parent process is not alive then the server should exit its process
+	 * If the parent process is not alive then the server should exit (see exit notification) its process.
-	 * with `success` code 0 if the shutdown request has been received before;
-	 * otherwise with `error` code 1.
 	 */
 	processId?: number;